 In order to get readable values in the TTN console instead of solely data bytes, a small script can be inserted as payload decoder.
 Go to the TTN website, log in, click Applications to find the application you created above.
-From the left menu select Payload formatters and then Uplink.
+Select the tab Payload Formats in the menu bar and paste the following code into the field.
+Existing code will be overwritten):